My Confessions as a Struggling Writer—The Trenches of My Visionary Fight

 We got along well.
 Was this going to be the moment when I found a writing partner?
 Someone to write alongside with?
 Someone to chart stories with?
 That my writing mission would truly shine forth for the body of Christ mission that I mean it and its purpose to enrich and transform lives and bring people to God.
 I was so excited.
 Maybe this was the time when my book would finally be read, and for the first time, another person would really be in my world with me!

 After the club meeting, she read it and said it was very good for about a week or two or perhaps a month or so.
 But slowly, she read less and less.
 At one point, she stopped entirely.
 I could never see her in person because of the disorganized school.
-I saw her tiny, maybe even only once in person, where she told me she was sorry she hadn't read it more because she was busy.
+I saw her very few times, maybe even only once in person, where she told me she was sorry she hadn't read it more because she was busy.
 Yet, she still didn't come on and read it.
 Everybody goes everywhere, and it is nearly impossible to find someone in a separate class.
 The year after, I'm pretty sure she transferred to another school.

-Sadly, by the end of the year, I was still isolated.
-No writing partners.
-No one is deeply immersed in my work.
-I felt little if any, sense of essential community contribution.
-I felt my gifts were being severely underutilized.
-How do you serve people with writing and words if there's no one to hear them?
-How do you write a novel meant to point people to Christ if those people don't actually read it?
 Well, actually, there are people there to hear them.
 It's just that, for some reason, there just seemed to have been no chance for anyone to hear them.
 And that is what made my particular situation feel even more frustrating to me.
 The particular people—they were actually there.
 They were so close to me.
 I saw them every day.
 Many were even close enough to praise my novel.
 And yet, almost nobody had read even a single sentence from it.
 It's like a home that's just close enough to be seen, but too far away to be lived in.

 When I transferred to this school, I earnestly desired to find deep roots in not only a basic community, but to be one with other Christians—the body of Christ.
 Yet, a whole year had passed and still, even at my new Christian school, surrounded every day by brothers and sisters in Christ, I was isolated.
 In terms of how close I was to people, it wasn't that much better than my previous, non-Christian school.
 What was going on?
 Not only did I lack what the Bible says is living as one with each other, I lacked basic human relationships!